-Efficiency (Performance Measure): Ratio of output measures to resources (typically either budgeted funds or personnel).
+Efficiency (Performance Measure): Is a ratio of output measures to resources (typically either budgeted funds or personnel).

 Encumbrance: The commitment of budgeted funds to purchase an item or service.
 To encumber funds means to set aside or commit funds for future expenditures.